gmod-integration/docs/docs/informations/disclaimer.md

 In the unfortunate event that our infrastructure or services are compromised, it's essential to consider the potential far-reaching consequences, such as unauthorize access with total control over your Garry's Mod server and Discord Guild.

-To limit the impact of a potential compromise, we have implemented a series of security measures to protect your data and infrastructure.
+To limit the impact of a potential compromise, we have implemented a series of security measures and kill switches to prevent unauthorized access and data breaches.

-In the event of a compromise, we can:

-- Disable the Discord Bot.
-- Reset the Discord Bot Token.
-- Disable the Gmod Integration API.
-- Disable the Gmod Integration Websocket.
-- Disable the Gmod Integration Admin Panel.
-- Reset all server token.
-- Kill all user session.

-In case of a major compromise, we can:

-- Delete production database.
-- Delete production server.
-- Remove DNS record.

-We take the security of our infrastructure seriously and implement robust measures to prevent unauthorized access.
-However, it's important to recognize that no system can be entirely immune to determined attackers.
-We encourage server administrators to stay vigilant, keep their systems up-to-date with security patches, and monitor for any unusual activities.

 ## Disaster Recovery